-The Student Support Services department is an integral part of the support system available to students.
+It is an integral part of the support system available to students.
 The support offered by the team seeks to address and aid students in removing barriers to learning.
-The team delivers its provision through one to one mentoring and group support programmes and manages the counselling service in the school.
-The programmes aim to empower students by raising levels of self-esteem and self-awareness in order to prepare them for opportunities, responsibilities and experiences in both school and adult life.
+The team delivers its provision through one to one mentoring, manages the counselling service in the school and depending on needs can run group support programmes.
+The support in place aim to empower students by raising levels of self-esteem and self-awareness in order to prepare them for opportunities, responsibilities and experiences in both school and adult life.

 One to One Mentoring:

 Mentoring sessions are one hour weekly sessions for a minimum of six weeks, dependent on need.
 The aims of the sessions are to support and coach individual students with their holistic wellbeing in mind.